 A major analysis of trends in extreme weather events in Europe published in December 2013 which considers the implications for national and European Union adaptation strategies.
 This was based on a more detailed analysis of the underlying science and the measures available for adaptation by EASAC's Extreme Weather Working Group.

 In November 2014, EASAC published a policy statement on shale gas and issues of particular relevance to Europe.
-This looked in detail at the special regional issues raised by proposals to exploit shale gas reserves due to:

 In April 2015, a major project on the impacts of neonicotinoid insecticides on ecosystem services of importance to agriculture was released.
 This was a very detailed evaluation of the large amount of new evidence on the effects of neonicotinoids not just on honeybees but on the whole range of pollination, natural predator control and soil ecosystem services as well as biodiversity.
 The expert group brought together leading experts from 13 of EASAC's academies and reached clear conclusions which represented the current state of the science.
 The report was launched at a meeting in Brussels attended by over a hundred stakeholders and attracted substantial media coverage.
 EASAC's report provided valuable input to the Commissions revaluation of the science commencing in May 2015.